An environmentally friendly alternative to standard batteries are rechargeable batteries.

 How to recycle used batteries

-We can recycle; D, C, AA, AAA, 9V, button, rechargeable, mobile and Ipod and hearing aid batteries.
+We can recycle D, C, AA, AAA, 9V, button, rechargeable, mobile, ipod and hearing aid batteries.
 We can also recycle laptop and power tool batteries but can't accept car or other industrial batteries.
+We do not accept E-cigarette batteries.

 Other ways to recycle batteries